reedwrogers/Personal-Projects/README.md

 - *Mining Bitcoin with Pyminer*

-- *Minimax Implementation to play Tic-Tac-Toe*
+- <a href="https://github.com/reedwrogers/Tic-Tac-Toe">Minimax Implementation to play Tic-Tac-Toe</a>

 - *Monte Carlo Simulation With Financial Data*